 While we may spend most of our waking lives at work, we do little in terms of physical activity there.
-We're often all too happy to dedicate time to weekly meetings and lunch breaks, but how about focusing some of our time on fitness?
+We're often all too happy to dedicate time to weekly meetings and lunch breaks, but how about focusing some of that time on fitness instead?

-In Sweden for example, some companies go as far as to include clauses in their employees' contracts that state that they must take part in physical activities.
-For example, clothing brand Björn Borg has set a mandatory hour per week for a workout for each employee.
+In Sweden, for example, some companies go as far as to include clauses in their employees' contracts that state that they must take part in physical activities.
+For example, clothing brand Björn Borg has set a mandatory weekly workout target for each employee.

 Did you know?

 The UK lags behind Scandinavian countries where less than 20% of the adult population say they do not exercise.

 You may be wondering how expecting your employees to exercise during office hours could help you; however, many studies have proven the importance of sport in the workplace.

 In fact, according to a Harvard study, for each dollar invested in the promotion of physical activity within the workplace, $4 is saved in medical costs and $3 in absenteeism costs.

 Further research conducted by John Hopkins University has proven that 75 minutes of intense exercise each week can reduce absenteeism figures by 4.1 days per year.
 A UK study by Leeds Metropolitan University also revealed that when employees go to the gym during their working hours, they become more efficient in managing their time.